 AI-Enhanced Concept Mapping and Adaptive Learning

-Researchers like Lucidspark AI and MindMeister (dates unknown) provide new concept mapping tools.
-These tools let teachers quickly visualise and change concept frameworks.
-Algorithms identify learner knowledge gaps and suggest connections, going beyond static maps.
+Lucidspark AI and MindMeister (dates unknown) provide new concept mapping.
+These tools help teachers visualise and adapt concept frameworks quickly.
+Algorithms find learner knowledge gaps and suggest links, improving map functionality.

-Generative platforms use algorithms to tailor learning for each learner.
-AI tracks understanding as Year 8 learners study 'systems' (science, geography).
-It adapts support: more ecosystem examples for some, cross-subject economics tasks for others (Smith, 2024; Jones, 2023).
+Generative platforms use algorithms to tailor learning.
+AI tracks learner understanding as Year 8 learners study 'systems'.
+It adapts support, giving more ecosystem examples.
+Some learners get cross-subject economics tasks.

-Patel teaches 'change' across subjects.
-AI spots learners struggling with thematic change in literature, unlike chronological history (Smith, 2021).
-The EdTech platform produces concept maps linking historical and literary change for each learner (Jones, 2022).
-This bespoke approach supplements textbooks (Brown, 2023).
+Patel teaches 'change' in all subjects.
+AI identifies learners struggling with thematic change in literature, not history.
+The platform creates concept maps linking changes for each learner.
+This tailored approach supports textbooks.

 Chen and Rodriguez (2024) found AI concept maps improve knowledge transfer.
 Learners performed 34% better on new problems than with usual teaching.
 Teachers should watch for bias in algorithms.
 Machine learning should fit good teaching, not just boost clicks.